detdxd/Astro-Homepage/index.md

 Topics: *AGN Feedback, AGN Jets, ICM, CGM, IGM...*

 **Academic Contributions**
-Conducted the first MHD simulation of giant radio source formation and proposed the 'lower power-larger bubble effect' for jetted bubble evolution (Duan et al. 2025);
+Conducted the MHD simulation of giant radio source formation and proposed the 'lower power-larger bubble effect' for jetted lobe evolution (Duan et al. 2025);
 Estimated and clarified the energy coupling efficiency of spherical outbursts, computed the energy coupling efficiency of AGN jet feedback (Duan & Guo 2020);
 Estimated the mass and computed the related physical characteristics of the wake flows of AGN bubbles (Duan & Guo 2018, 2024).
 Publications: [OCRID](https://orcid.org/0000-0002-6921-1899).